 8. Spread the wings all the way and check all cables for any twisted thimbles or tangled cables.
-At the rear of the keel, pull on the 205 leech line that is attached to both the top rear wire and the sweep wire in order to retrieve the sweep wire from inside the keel pocket.
+At the rear of the keel, pull on the line that is attached to both the top rear wire and the sweep wire in order to retrieve the sweep wire from inside the keel pocket.
+(Note: Sometimes the sweep wire tang will catch on the front of the keel pocket at this point in the set-up.
+If this happens, reach through the opening in the sail at the base of the kingpost, grasp the sweep wire, and work it forward and aft while pulling gently on the line at the rear until you clear the interference.)
 Pull the sweep wire out the rear end of the keel pocket.
-For maximum "leverage" insert the set up tool in the loop of leech line attached to the sweep wire keyhole tang.
 Tension the sail by continuing to pull back on the sweep wire and secure the sweep wire by installing the keyhole tang onto the keyhole collar on the rear wire bolt.
 Make sure the tang slides fully forward in the slot on the collar so that the narrow part of the keyhole slot is fully captive in the narrow part of the bolt collar, and make sure that the button lock pops up behind the tang.
 Now install the top rear wire keyhole tang onto the same keyhole collar, again making sure that the tang is fully installed, and that the button lock pops up behind the tang.
-You can stow the excess leech line inside the neoprene sleeve on the rear keel.
+You can stow the excess line inside the neoprene sleeve on the rear keel.

 Never install the keyhole tang onto the keyhole bolt without making absolutely sure that the tang is fully engaged on the narrow neck of the bolt, and tensioned forward into the fully locked position.
 An in-flight disengagement of this attachment will cause a complete loss of structural support of the glider and a total loss of control.
 Never attach the pull string to the collar, even temporarily.
-Also, avoid applying any forward, rearward, or sidways pressure on the button spring, or allowing the tang to catch on the back of the button, as this can result in the button becoming bent and not deploying properly.
+Also, avoid applying any forward, rearward, or sideways pressure on the button spring, or allowing the tang to catch on the back of the button, as this can result in the button becoming bent and not deploying properly.

-9. The next step is to install the outer transverse battens and the tip wands.
+9. The next step is to install the tip wands.
 Remove the wingtip protector bag.
-Unfold the tip of the sail and open the velcro closure between the top surface and bottom surface at the tip.
-The outboard transverse batten will be partly inserted into its batten pocket.
-Slide the batten all the way into the pocket and pull the elastic retainer over the end of the batten to retain it in the pocket.
-The tip wands are tapered, the larger end is installed in the receptacle in the end of the leading edge tube.
+Unfold the tip of the sail and open the Velcro closure between the top surface and bottom surface at the tip.
+The tip wands are tapered; the larger end is installed in the receptacle in the end of the leading edge tube.
+At the narrow end of the tip wand is a label that reads "Back."
+This indicates the side of the tip wand that should be positioned towards the rear after the wand is inserted in the leading edge and before the cam lever and cup are installed.
 Rotate the tip wand cam lever outside the sail.
 Holding the larger diameter end of the tip wand in your hand, reach into the opening in the tip of the sail and work your way up to the end of the leading edge.
 Install the tip wand into the receptacle, and push it all the way in until it bottoms out.
+Rotate the wand to align the "back" label to the rear away from the front of the leading edge.
+(Note: The purpose of aligning the wand in this way is to extend the service life of the wand - see Wills Wing Technical Bulletin TB20040424 - available at www.willswing.com - for more information.)